MoldoAndr/AI/README.md

 # Flame

-FLame Coder is a Flask-based web application that serves as an AI-powered chatbot for interactive code generation and conversations.
+Flame Coder is a Flask-based web application that serves as an AI-powered chatbot for interactive code generation and conversations.
 It supports real-time response streaming and offers a modern, responsive user interface.

 ## Features